Closed continuations of Riemann surfaces

 \begin{quote} {\bf Abstract.} Any open Riemann surface $R_{0}$ of finite genus $g$ can be conformally embedded into a closed Riemann surface of the same genus, that is, $R_{0}$ is realized as a subdomain of a closed Riemann surface of genus $g$.
 We are concerned with the set $\mathfrak{M}(R_{0})$ of such closed Riemann surfaces.
 We formulate the problem in the Teichm\"{u}ller space setting to investigate geometric properties of $\mathfrak{M}(R_{0})$.
-We show, among other things, that $\mathfrak{M}(R_{0})$ is a closed Lipschitz domain homeomorphic to a closed ball provided that $R_{0}$ is nonanalytically finite. \\ MSC2020: 30Fxx, 32G15 \end{quote}
+We show, among other things, that $\mathfrak{M}(R_{0})$ is a closed Lipschitz domain homeomorphic to a closed ball provided that $R_{0}$ is nonanalytically finite. \\ {\em Keywords:} Riemann surface, conformal embedding, Teichm\"{u}ller space, quadratic differential, measured foliation, extremal length \\ MSC2020: 30Fxx, 32G15 \end{quote}